Eating Disorders & Diabetes (EDDM)

 Types of EDDM

 Understanding and recognizing how diabetes mellitus intersects with eating disorders is essential for developing and tailoring the most effective treatment plan.
-The 2 primary types of eating disorders associated with diabetes mellitus are:
+There are many types of diabetes that can be involved in EDDM.
+The 2 most common types are:

 Eating Disorders in Type 1 Diabetes Mellitus (EDDMT1)